The Rainbow Bridge Story

 The Rainbow Bridge in Tokyo

 First is Tokyo’s Rainbow Bridge, a suspension bridge spanning Tokyo Bay to connect Shibaura Wharf and the Odaiba waterfront area.
 The bridge was completed in 1993 and was painted all in white to help it better blend in with the Tokyo skyline.
-During the day, solar panels on the bridge collect and store energy to power a series of
+During the day, solar panels on the bridge collect and store energy to power a series of colorful lights that turn on after sundown and give the bridge its name.

 The picture is by Marc-André Mireault